Dating back to the 12th century, Amners Farm has been part of a rich local history, the current farmland being part of the Englefield Estate.

 Unusually, the farm also has a miniature railway run by a group of enthusiasts, the track weaving its way around the beautiful farmland and is known as ‘Amnerfield miniature Railway’.

 In the first instance, for all general enquiries, please contact the farm office.
-This is manned 9am-4pm Monday to Thursday, however there may be occasions when commitments elsewhere on the farm, mean that the office is not manned for short periods and in these circumstances, please leave a message on the answering system and we will call you back upon our return.
+This is manned 8.30am-4.30pm Monday to Wednesday, however there may be occasions when commitments elsewhere on the farm, mean that the office is not manned for short periods and in these circumstances, please leave a message on the answering system and we will call you back upon our return.

 You can contact us via: